Course (Unit) Overload

+For the Fall and Spring semesters, the maximum number of units allowed per term is 18 units for undergraduates and credential students and 15 units for graduate students.
 In order to be considered to carry more than the maximum units allowed, a student must be eligible by having both a grade-point average for the previous term of 3.0 or better and an overall grade-point average of 3.0 or better.
 Additional units may be added only during the late registration period, if classes remain open and the overload is approved.
 Additional registration fees must be paid and holds must be cleared prior to submitting a request to overload for processing.

-- Obtain the authorized signature of approval:
+- Obtain the approval of:

 - Declared undergraduates must obtain the approval of the Dean of the college of your major.

 - Undeclared undergraduates must obtain the approval of the AVP of Academic Success and Undergraduate Advising.

 - Classified graduates and credential seeking students will obtain the approval from their Graduate Program Coordinator.

 - Unclassified graduates and post-baccalaureates will obtain the approval from the Dean of Graduate Studies.

 - If approved by all above, the request will be routed to the Office of the Registrar for processing.